All Jerusalem was troubled

-(Based on a sermon preached at First UMC Shelbyville January 3, 2015)
+(Based on a sermon preached January 3, 2015, at First UMC Shelbyville)

-I told you last week that we were still in the Christmas season — still in the 12 days of Christmas as celebrated under the liturgical calendar.
-Well, the bad news is that Christmas ended yesterday.
-Today, we begin a new season, the season of Epiphany.
+Some people think of Christmas as a one-day holiday, December 25.
+But Christmas under the liturgical calendar is a season, lasting 12 days — that’s where the song “The 12 Days of Christmas,” about that partridge in a pear tree, comes from.
+Well, the bad news is that Christmas ended on Friday.
+This weekend, we begin a new season, the season of Epiphany.
 But that season starts with a Bible story that most of us associate with Christmas:

 Matthew 2:1–12 (CEB)